SpirosAKS/markdown-cv/index.md

 ## Summary

 Spyridon Aniceto Katsampiris Salgado was born in 1996.
-He entered the Department of Computer Engineering and Informatics at University of Patras in 2014 and now he is an undergraduate student.
+He entered the Department of Computer Engineering and Informatics at University of Patras in 2014 and now he is an postgraduate student in the Master Human-Computer Interaction.
 He has obtained the Michigan Certificate of Proficiency in English.
 He joined Research Unit 6 in 2019 and he is interested in machine learning, Internet of the Things and LoRA networks.

 ### Specialized in